-I walked out, take out box in hand and made my way to my new office.
+I walked out, take out box in hand, and made my way to my new office.
 The entire walk to the building I could not get our meeting out of my head.
-The sudden change in his behaviour left me dazed and dizzy.
+The sudden change in his behavior left me dazed and dizzy.
 I stepped into the building, walking past everyone without a single word.
 I practically ran to my studio and as soon as my body touched my chair I realized something.

 I didn’t know his name.

 Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, keekosunflowerWrite a Review